5 Downsides of a Turbocharged Engine

 While the torque curve is better now in modern turbocharged cars, and you still get a flat peak on the torque curve where the power lasts, the portion before and after the peak isn’t good.
 For example, it’s like having a 2.5-liter engine, then during the peak having a 5-liter, and then dropping to a 2.5-liter again.

-It’s not consistent, like a naturally aspirated engine that is steady the whole time is.
-And even though the turbocharged engines are made better now, you often have to choose between a small turbo with better response time or a big turbo with more power.
-Typically, the torque will die off the higher the rpm, creating a waiting period for the boost and feeling of losing power afterward.
+It’s not consistent, unlike a naturally aspirated mill.
+Furthermore, even though turbocharged engines are better engineered today, you often have to choose between a small turbo with better response time or a big turbo with more power.
+Typically, the torque will die off the higher the rpm, creating a waiting period for the boost.

 Turbo engines take more money to create them more reliably.
 Naturally aspirated engines can get away with less because the internal pressure that is created is less.
-For example, 15 psi is twice the air in each cylinder, so the pressure and temperature are higher.
+For example, 15 pounds per square inch (psi) is twice the air in each cylinder, so the pressure and temperature are higher.
 The psi goes up from naturally aspirated to turbocharged to diesel turbocharged, which is why diesel turbo engines are so expensive.
-They have to be built more robust to sustain the pressure they seek.
+They have to be built more robustly to sustain the pressure.